Myths and Misconceptions

 Some say degrowth ideas are too unrealistic and that 'green growth' is the way to go.
 Dive into this engaging debate below to discover why the idea of green growth might not be as practical as its seems...

-This list of misconceptions was gathered through many different sources (from Celine Kellers' "Who is Afraid of Degrowth" graphic novel to Timothée Parrique's doctorate thesis and content produced by many degrowth organisations), to which we are very grateful.
+This list of misconceptions was gathered through many different sources (from Celine Kellers' "Who is Afraid of Degrowth - external link" graphic novel to Timothée Parrique's - external link doctorate thesis and content produced by many degrowth organisations), to which we are very grateful.
 This list is not definitive, as degrowth means many things to every individual.
 Please reach out if you want to add more misconceptions or suggest edits!

-Tim also has an excellent blog where he responds to articles that misinterpret, misconstrue or misrepresent degrowth.
+Tim also has an excellent blog - external link where he responds to articles that misinterpret, misconstrue or misrepresent degrowth.

 Learn more about degrowth in the pages below: